Terkwood/AugustDB/README.md

 ### Example in hex

-One can image a simple, uncompressed binary representation of keys to values:
+One can imagine a simple, uncompressed binary representation of keys to values:

 - hey: now
 - no: yes